maxjongen/THESIS-Maxime_Jongen/README.md

 Development of an easy-to-use method for the dynamic parameters identification of a boom crane prototype

 This repository contains main codes and datasets leading to the results of my thesis.
 Please send an email to max.jongen@hotmail.com in case you need any precision about my work.
+Go in the folder Hebi for the codes to send trajectories to one degree of freedom systems.